trancee/capacitor-bridgefy/README.md

 addListener(eventName: 'onConnected', listenerFunc: OnConnectedListener) => Promise<PluginListenerHandle>
 ```

-When a peer has established connection.
+When a connection to a peer has been established.

 | Param              | Type                                                                |
 | ------------------ | ------------------------------------------------------------------- |